Expert's opinion

 If you’ve used resistance bands before, then you understand how cost-effective and versatile these pieces of workout equipment are.
 They come in a variety of shapes, colors, and sizes, both with handles and without.
 Resistance band workouts help with weight loss by generally triggering muscle fibers to work hard and adding resistance to your movements.
 In turn, you enjoy a toned-up physique and stronger muscle mass.

-The following are seven of the most effective resistance band workouts for weight loss:
+The following are seven of the most effective resistance band workouts to burn calories and achieve weight loss:

-For this exercise, you’ll need a resistance band with handles.
+For this exercise, you’ll need the best resistance bands with handles.
 Your target areas are your quads, hamstrings, hips, glutes, and lower abs.

 - Position the band beneath your right foot’s arch.
 Maintain a firm grip on the handles of your resistance band as you pull it toward your chest.
 Keep your chest out, roll your shoulders back, and stand with feet hip-width apart.